mkaplenko/simple-breadcrumbs/README.md

-simple-breadcrumbs
+simple-breadcrumbs and paginate
 ==================

-simple-breadcrumbs for python web apps
+simple breadcrumbs and paginate for python web apps